simeononsecurity/simeononsecurity.ch/content/articles/truenas-vs-unraid-what-is-the-best-nas-operating-system-and-platform/index.en.md

 While Unraid does not have a dedicated support page, it encourages users to participate in the **official community forum**, which is known for being **friendly**, **informative**, and **helpful**[^2].

 Similarly, TrueNas also maintains its own **official community forum**, which serves as a platform for users to seek assistance and share knowledge[^1].
-However, it's worth noting that the TrueNas forum may cater more to **IT professionals** with a focus on **enterprise storage management**.
+However, worth noting: the TrueNas forum may cater more to **IT professionals** with a focus on **enterprise storage management**.

 [^1]: [TrueNas Documentation](https://www.truenas.com/docs/)
 [^2]: [Unraid Community](https://forums.unraid.net/)